SciCatProject/documentation/Development/Data_Model.md

 When Datasets are published you assign a DOI to a **list** of datasets.
 The PublishedData model keeps track of these information, i.e which dataset is being published, authorship, abstract and download links to access the corresponding file contents of the datasets.

 The data model and its API endpoints are described [here](https://scicatproject.github.io/api/#operation/PublishedData.create)

+## UserSettings

+This collection stores user preferences, such as the list of pre-selected columns in the dataset dashboard view, defaults for the table page size etc.

+The data model and its API endpoints are described [here](https://scicatproject.github.io/api/#operation/UserSetting.create)

+## Attachment

+Various of the above mentioned models can have files (usually images) attached.
+The size is limited to 16MB for one attachment.

+The data model and its API endpoints are described [here](https://scicatproject.github.io/api/#operation/Attachment.create)

 ---